spiderpug/status-page/README.md

 Mountable status page for your Rails application, to check (DB, Cache, Sidekiq, Redis, etc.).

 Mounting this gem will add a '/status' route to your application, which can be used for health monitoring the application and its various services.
-The method will return an appropriate HTTP status as well as a JSON array representing the state of each provider.
+The method will return an appropriate HTTP status as well as a JSON array representing the state of each service.

 ## Install